Running Clubs: Why You Should Join One, and How To Make One Yourself

 Similarly, you should do your best not to cancel.
 If the weather is too rough to run in, take it to an indoor track, a parking deck, or some other sheltered, runnable area.
-When people know what to expect, and see a commitment to the schedule, they’ll be more likely to follow it.
+When people know what to expect and see a commitment to the schedule, they’ll be more likely to follow it.

 Set the Culture, Too

-Just because you’re the leader of this running club, and are in charge of setting up when and where you run, doesn’t give you license to pressure people into coming.
+Just because you’re the leader of this running club, and are in charge of setting up when and where you run, doesn’t give you a license to pressure people into coming.
 Again, everyone has different schedules that can change without warning.
 Remember, you’re providing something of a service to them.

 And you probably should steer away from trying to foster any sort of cult-like devotion to the club.
 No one member is better than the others.
 Make your club a place where everyone feels welcome, from the first-timers to the marathoners.
-As the leader of the club, it’s up to you to get to know everyone, and help them find ways to feel like part of the group.
+As the leader of the club, it’s up to you to get to know everyone and help them find ways to feel like part of the group.
 The more you make everyone feel included, the more likely they’ll be to do the same to future members.